Learn to Hunt

 State Records are not documented for non-game species.

-Iowa law prohibits release of Goldfish into public water, however Goldfish can be used as bait (placed on a hook while fishing).
+Iowa law prohibits releasing Goldfish into public water, but you can use Goldfish as bait (placed on a hook while fishing).

-Self-sustaining populations of Goldfish can be found in natural standing water habitats along streams and below hatcheries where large populations are maintained by escape.
+Self-sustaining populations of Goldfish can be found in natural standing water along streams and below hatcheries where large populations are maintained from fish that have escaped.
 They can also be found in large impoundments where they are often used as bait.
-The Goldfish, very tolerate of turbidity and high organic content, can at times be found in the most polluted streams.
-In Iowa, goldfish select fairly specific habitats, sluggish water or pools with abundant vegetation, thus limiting their distribution.
-Cultured Goldfish are easy prey for predators because of their showy colors and domesticated nature.
+Goldfish, very tolerate of turbidity and high organic content, can sometimes be found in the most polluted streams.
+In Iowa, Goldfish select fairly specific habitats, sluggish water or pools with lots of aquatic plants, limiting their distribution.
+Cultured Goldfish are easy prey because of their showy colors and domesticated nature.

-Superficially, Goldfish resemble Common Carp, but several features separate them.
+Superficially, Goldfish look like Common Carp, but several features separate them.
 Goldfish lack barbels on the upper jaw, and the thin-lipped mouth is terminal.
-Body scales on Goldfish do not have the dark spot, and no cross hatching pattern is present.
+Body scales on Goldfish do not have the dark spot, and no cross-hatching pattern is present.
 Internally, the pharyngeal teeth of Goldfish are arranged along a single row in 4-4 sequence, and they have heavy arches with the crowns at an angle.

-This fish feeds on zooplankton and aquatic larval insects.
-In Iowa, adult fish typically range from 8 to 16 inches in length and weigh up to 2 pounds.
+In Iowa, adult fish typically are 8- to 16-inches long and weigh up to 2-pounds.
 This species is used extensively as bioassay animals for scientific purposes and has widespread use because it is hardy and easily kept in confinement.
-Iowa law prohibits release of Goldfish into public water, however Goldfish can be used as bait (placed on a hook while fishing).
+Iowa law prohibits release of Goldfish into public water, but Goldfish can be used as bait (placed on a hook while fishing).

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.